KunihiroS/gishscript/README.md

 ## Version

-1.2.6
+1.2.7

 ## Release Notes

-### 1.2.6
-- Automatic commit message generation by OpenAI.
-- Remaining issues: unexpected error "gish.sh: line 154: gish: command not found" occurs (works fine though).
+- --s option with empty name is allowed and add "yyyymmddhhmmss"

 ## Features:

 ### Stash Management with --s Option:
 - You can use the --s option followed by a stash name to save the current working directory and index state to a stash and immediately reapply it.
 This simplifies the workflow for those who frequently use stashes.
 - Example: `gish --s my_stash_name` saves the current state as my_stash_name, reapplies it, and displays the updated stash list.
 No space acceptable.
+If the name is empty, the name is "yyyymmddhhmmss".

 ### Rollback to Stash with --l Option:
 - The --l option allows you to rollback to stash@{0}, discarding all changes made after that stash.
 This is useful for quickly reverting to a previous state.